-For our example, the exact tax structure is not important; the tax may be a percentage tax or a lump sum tax.
+For example, the exact tax structure is not important; the tax may be a percentage tax or a lump-sum tax.
 The oil extraction process reduces the amount of oil available in the oil well for future extraction.
 It reduces the amount of oil that the company can sell in the future.
 ABC can, therefore, claim that the profits on which it is paying tax are actually an overestimate of the real profits since the taxed profits do not account for the reduction in future profits.

 Types of Depletion

 Percentage depletion refers to when the market value of depletion is assumed to be some constant or varying proportion of a company’s revenue.
 Therefore, if Company ABC generates $10 million in revenue, and the percentage depletion is 2%, then it can assume that $200,000 of that revenue is a result of resource depletion.
 The rate is a function of various industry factors.
 For our example, the rate would depend on various oil industry factors.

 2. Cost Depletion